-Many people believe that sharing a home with a partner automatically creates a common law marriage by default, giving them the same rights that they would receive if they were married.
-However, in the UK the concept of common law marriage is a myth, with no legal validity, regardless of the amount of time you have lived together, or whether you have children.
+Many people believe that sharing a home with a common law partner automatically creates a common law marriage by default, giving them the same rights that they would receive if they were married.
+However, in the UK the concept of common law marriage is a myth.
+A common law partnership has no legal validity, regardless of the amount of time you have lived with your cohabiting partner, or whether you have children.

 Marriage vs cohabitation: what are your rights?